podium-lib/podium-lib.github.io/docs/layout/getting_started.md

 ---

-This guide will walk you through how to get started building layouts for Podium in Node js using the express js HTTP framework.
+This guide will walk you through how to get started building layouts for Podium in Node js using the Express js HTTP framework.
 At the end you will have created a fairly bare bones page displaying content from a single podlet server.

 ## Before you begin

-Ideally, you should have some familiarity with building apps with javascript and node.js.
-You will also need to have node.js installed at version 8 or higher.
+Ideally, you should have some familiarity with building apps with JavaScript and Node.js.
+You will also need to have Node.js installed at version 8 or higher.
-The npm cli will be installed automatically when you install node.js.
+The npm cli will be installed automatically when you install Node.js.
 Additionally, you should familiarize yourself with the Podium's [high level concepts](/docs/podium/conceptual_overview.html) and understand [how to build a podlet](/docs/podlets/getting_started.html) with Podium.

 ## Step 1: Project setup